metalelf0/VimColorSchemeTest-Ruby/README.md

 colorscheme, with a render of a Ruby file using this colorscheme.
 It also writes a different copy for each language present in the samples/ directory.
-It also builds an index page for each language, with a showcase of how the colorschemes render the sample code, and a download link for each colorscheme.
+It also builds an index page for each language, with a showcase of how the colorschemes render the sample code, a download link for each colorscheme and a nice lightbox to preview it.

 What it needs to run
 ----